ajaypro/Daily-Learnings/android/kotlin/Coroutines.md

 * Coroutines are defined in their own scopes and unlike thread they do not block
 * `launch` - coroutine builder constructs coroutine and ready to go
+* (Examples of coroutines with different uses cases, useful to learn from basics to advance)[https://github.com/mitchtabian/Kotlin-Coroutine-Examples]

 ```
 * We can start one coroutine in one thread and can switch to another thread to update or do someother activity